Copper Mountain, Wyoming, USA

 - Strong support for uranium development from the Wyoming State government.

-DISTRICT SIZE WITH INFRASTRUCTURE
+FAVOURABLE DISTRICT WITH ACCESS TO INFRASTRUCTURE

-Copper Mountain is one of the largest uranium projects in Wyoming.
+One of the largest uranium projects in Wyoming.

 - Myriad the first to consolidate ownership of the Copper Mountain District in over 50 years.